Granger High School (Granger, Texas)

-Granger High School is a public high school located in Granger, Texas.
-It is currently the only school in the Granger Independent School District, which is located in Williamson County, Texas.
+Granger High School is a former public high school located in Granger, Texas.
+It is operated by the Granger Independent School District, which is located in Williamson County, Texas.
+A new secondary school campus opened March 2026 for the district’s junior high and high school students.
+The former Granger High School campus is being renovated and upgraded to expand early childhood learning and elementary school capacity to accommodate district growth.